sfsu-csc-667-roberts/team-alpha-uno/README.md

 });
 ```

-In `layout.pug`, the html skeleton is defined for our html page. `home.pug` _extends_ this layout, and inserts content into the “block” defined in the layout file.
-The `title=`, `h1=`, and `p=` is special pug syntax that means “create an html element whose content will be the value of some variable.
-Notice that in the `layout.pug` file, I added a stylesheet.
+In `site-header.ejs` and `site-footer.ejs`, the html skeleton is defined for our html page. `home.ejs` _includes_ these layout files to set up the html skeleton, and defines content in between the `include`s.
+The `<%= %>` syntax means to output the value of a local (variable passed in to the template), and the `<%- %>` syntax means to output the included content _unescaped_ (not removing special characters that could be interpreted as HTML, since we want this to be interpreted as HTML).
+Notice that in the `site-header.ejs` file, I added a stylesheet.
 We will discuss stylesheets and CSS later in the semester; for now, create a directory `stylesheets` in our `static` directory:

 ```bash
 mkdir backend/static/stylesheets